BurntSushi/wingo/README.md

 tagging a window with one or more workspaces.

-Not only do I find this needlessly complex, but it doesn't really make sense in a model where more than workspace can be visible in multi-head setups.
+Not only do I find this needlessly complex, but it doesn't really make sense in a model where more than one workspace can be visible in multi-head setups.

 Shaded windows
 --------------